jtlap/nt2/doc/source/sdk/errors/trap.rst

 ^^^^^^^^^^^
 The ``trap`` template function insert a platform specific debugging trap if a given meta-function evaluates to ``true``.
-Its main usage is to generate template based breakpoint in some instanciations of template classes.
+Its main usage is to generate template based breakpoint in some instantiations of template classes.

 Header File
 ^^^^^^^^^^^